 “No offense, but…”

-We all know that when you start a sentence like this, it’s likely that you’re saying something offensive or personal.
-When sharing feedback, it’s important that you remove the designer from the picture and focus on the design itself instead.
+The word, "but" negates everything that came before it.
+When sharing feedback, remove the designer from the picture and focus on the design.
+After all, this could be the result of a bad brief, not necessarily the designer's skill.
 This should be reflected in the language you use, along with your overall feedback approach.

 Bad feedback: “No offense, but I think this looks like it was designed by a child.”